David-Verde/To-do-list-test/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Awsome Books
+# To Do List

-> In this project, we design a web page that creates a list of books.
-You can add a new book and remove a book from the list.
-The list is saved dynamically on the local storage, so every time you reload the page, the data saved on the local storage is displayed on the page.
+> In this project, we design a web page That add list to do. you can add activities to do. and check it once you finish it. it can be remove also.
 ## Built With

 - HTML, CSS and Javascript